Walter Stratton Anderson: Inter-war period

 Arizona toured European waters in the spring of 1919, visiting Smyrna, Asia Minor, and Constantinople (the first visit of the United States battleship to that city).
 On that cruise, Anderson was present when the Greeks took Smyrna.

 Anderson served as Officer in Charge of the Navy Recruiting Bureau, New York, New York, from November 1919 until November 1920.
 The function of this large printing establishment, moving picture, and photographic exchange was to publicize the Navy and inspire large numbers of needed enlistments following World War I's demobilization.
 Following that term of duty, Anderson enrolled in the senior course at the Naval War College in Newport, Rhode Island.

 From 1922 until 1924, Anderson held command of USS Sinclair and later USS Kidder, with duty also as Commander, Divisions 30 and 34, Destroyer Squadrons, Pacific Fleet.
 From July 1924 until July 1927, Anderson acted as head of the Department of Ordnance and Gunnery at the Naval Academy, Annapolis, Maryland.
 Additionally, he organized the first of all Naval Reserve Officer's Training Corps Units at St. John's College, Annapolis, Maryland.

 Anderson served as assistant chief of staff and operations officer to Admiral H. A. Wiley, USN, Commander in Chief, U.S. Fleet, from August 1927 until May 1929 after a short assignment on board USS Texas.
-On May 31, 1929 Anderson assumed the position of Supervisor of New York Harbor until May 23, 1930.
+On May 31, 1929, Anderson assumed the position of Supervisor of New York Harbor until May 23, 1930.
 He then served as Officer in Charge of the Naval Ammunition Depot, Hingham, Massachusetts, from May 1930 until January 1932.

 Anderson commanded USS West Virginia from January 1932 until April 1933.
 West Virginia won the battle efficiency pennant for the entirety of his command, a record that stands unique for a battleship and for a captain.

 Anderson served as Naval Attaché at the American Embassy, London, England, from March 1934 until February 1937.
 During the term of that duty he was promoted to rear admiral in July 1936.
 His assignment in London saw the 25th Anniversary Jubilee of George V, the death of George V, the abdication of Edward VIII, and the London Naval Conference 1935.
 Anderson attended the conference as a member of the American Delegation.
 Upon his return to the United States, he assumed command of (heavy) Cruiser Division 4, Scouting Force, with USS Northampton as his flagship.
-In that command, Anderson became the first flag officer of the U.S. Navy to visit Bogota, Colombia.
+In that command, Anderson became the first flag officer of the U.S. Navy to visit Bogotá, Colombia.
 He received the thanks of the Colombian government for services rendered upon that occasion.